Nutrition During Chemotherapy

 Try to eat a variety of vegetables, fruits, whole grains, and beans.

-Ask your doctor about instant protein powder or other supplements.
+Ask your healthcare provider about instant protein powder or other supplements.

 Eating right during treatment

 Side effects may make it a little harder to eat well on some days.
-The following tips will help you continue to get the nutrition you need:
+To help you continue to get the nutrition you need:

 Be open to new foods and recipes.

 Have a healthy snack instead of a meal if you are not very hungry.